tgourley/StartupConnectionApp/Design/UseCases.md

   * BR1

 * **UC2** Define keywords for pitch.
   * Certain keywords are associated with different types of pitches.
 Being able to define by keywords for a pitch during pitch creation is important because it gives it a category for interested users to search in.
-Founders will search for pitches they're interested in based on those keywords.
+Investors will search for pitches they're interested in based on those keywords.
   * Inside of the project creation menu there will be a text box titled "Keywords".
 The founder can select this text box to enter
   * Actors: Founder
   * BR1